rathboma/rathboma.github.com/_posts/2013-02-09-real-world-hadoop-implementing-a-left-outer-join-in-hadoop-map-reduce.md

 ---
-title: Real World Hadoop -  Implementing a Left Outer Join in Map Reduce
+title: Hadoop MapReduce Tutorial - Left Outer Join
-description: A walkthrough to a real-world hadoop map reduce example in which two datasets are joined together, requiring multiple computation stages, custom partitioning, sorting, and grouping.
+description: I walk through using Hadoop MapReduce to join two datasets together and rank the results.
+I talk through the concepts involved and provide the full working code for you to use.
 subject: hadoop
 layout: post
 tags: